In this Azure tutorial, we will discuss what VPN types are supported by Azure. Apart from this, we will also discuss a few other FAQs related to this.

 Provides more Bandwidth options:

-- ExpressRoute provides more bandwidth options which you can choose like 50 Mbps, 100 Mbps, 200 Mbps, 500 Mbps, 1 Gbps, 2 Gbps, etc.
+• ExpressRoute provides more bandwidth options such as 50 Mbps, 100 Mbps, 200 Mbps, 500 Mbps, 1 Gbps, 2 Gbps, etc.

 More Billing Model:

-ExpressRoute provides you the option to choose Multiple billing models like
+ExpressRoute provides you the option to choose Multiple billing models, like

 FAQS: